adrgs/personal-site/src/posts/achievements.md

 eleventyExcludeFromCollections: true
 ---

-A mix of CTFs, Hackathons and Olympiads
+A mix of CTFs, Hackathons, Bug Bounties and Olympiads

 ## 2023